ishant721/Ticket-Syatem/README.md

-# Ticket System (Flask Demo App Idea #2)
+# Ticket System (Flask Demo App)

 ## Project Description
 This is a Flask-based Issue/Support Ticket Management System designed to demonstrate end-to-end backend thinking with clear role separation (User/Admin).
-It's a mini Zendesk/Freshdesk application that allows users to raise and track support tickets, while administrators can manage these tickets, update their status, and approve new user registrations.
+It's a mini Zendesk/Freshdesk application that allows users to raise and track support tickets, while administrators can manage tickets, users, and system data through a comprehensive admin panel.

-## Core Features (MVP)
+## Core Features

 ### 🔐 Authentication & Authorization
 *   **Login / Register:** Users can create accounts and log in.
+Passwords are confirmed during registration.
-*   **OTP Verification during Registration:** New users must verify their email with a One-Time Password (OTP) during registration.
+*   **OTP Verification during Registration:** New users must verify their email with a One-Time Password (OTP).
-*   **Admin Approval for New Users:** After email verification, new user accounts require approval from an administrator before they can log in.
+*   **Admin Approval for New Users:** After email verification, new user accounts require approval from an administrator.
-*   **Forgot Password:** Users can reset their password via email.
+*   **Forgot Password:** Users can reset their password via an email link.
-*   **Role-based Access:** Differentiates between 'user' and 'admin' roles, restricting certain functionalities to administrators.
+*   **Role-based Access:** Differentiates between 'user' and 'admin' roles.

 ### 🎫 Ticket Management
 *   **Create Ticket:** Users can submit new support tickets with a title, description, category, and priority.
 *   **Track Ticket Status:** Users can view the status of their submitted tickets.
-*   **Update Ticket Status/Priority (Admin):** Administrators can update the status (Open, In Progress, Resolved) and priority (Low, Medium, High) of any ticket.
+*   **Update Ticket Status/Priority (Admin):** Administrators can update the status (Open, In Progress, Resolved) and priority (Low, Medium, High).
+*   **Ticket History:** All changes to a ticket's status and priority are logged and viewable on the ticket detail page.

 ### 💬 Communication
-*   **Admin Replies:** Administrators can post replies to tickets.
+*   **Ticket Replies:** Users and admins can post replies to tickets.
-*   **User Follow-up Messages:** Users can add follow-up messages to their tickets.

 ### 📊 Dashboards
-*   **User Dashboard:** Displays a user's submitted tickets along with a summary of their total, open, and resolved tickets.
+*   **User Dashboard:** Displays a user's submitted tickets with a summary of total, open, and resolved tickets.
-*   **Admin Dashboard:** Provides an overview of all tickets in the system, including total, open, resolved, and high-priority ticket counts.
+*   **Admin Dashboard:** A custom dashboard showing an overview of all tickets, with filtering and search capabilities.

+### ⚙️ Admin Panel
+*   **Full CRUD Operations:** Administrators have full Create, Read, Update, and Delete capabilities for Users, Tickets, Replies, and Ticket History.
+*   **Password Management:** Admins can set or change user passwords, which are securely hashed.
+*   **Custom Views:** The admin panel provides customized views for managing different models, with search, filtering, and sorting options.

 ## Tech Stack
 *   **Flask:** Web framework.
+*   **Flask-Admin:** For the administrative interface.
 *   **SQLAlchemy:** ORM for database interactions.
 *   **SQLite:** Database used for development.
 *   **Jinja2:** Templating engine.
-*   **Bootstrap:** Frontend framework for responsive UI.
+*   **Bootstrap:** Frontend framework.
 *   **Flask-Login:** User session management.
-*   **Flask-Mail:** For sending emails (e.g., OTP, password reset links).
+*   **Flask-Mail:** For sending emails.
-*   **ItsDangerous:** For secure token generation (e.g., password reset tokens).
+*   **ItsDangerous:** For secure token generation.
 *   **Faker:** For generating test data.

 ## Setup Instructions